Engee documentation

 plate_2.JPG

-For clarity, the diagram described is shown in the figure below.
+For clarity, the described diagram is shown in the figure below.

-• yellow section on for 1 second,
+• the yellow section is on for 1 second,

 image.png